AI Automation/Healthcare

 Build a Custom AI Patient Intake and Scheduling System

-A custom AI patient intake and scheduling system for medical offices is a one-time engineering engagement, not a recurring software subscription.
-The typical cost depends on the number of EMR integrations required and the complexity of your practice's scheduling rules.
+A custom AI automation system for independent insurance agencies and benefits platforms is a one-time engineering engagement, not a recurring software subscription.
+The typical cost depends on the complexity of the workflows being automated, the number of integrations with carrier portals or agency management systems (AMS) like Applied Epic or Vertafore, and the existing data quality.

 Key Takeaways